 Access up to 20% of your deposit anytime, without paying a fee or losing any interest.

 Units in the Kiwibank PIE Term Deposit Fund are distributed by Kiwibank and are issued by Kiwibank Investment Management Limited.
-Download the Terms and Conditions for the PIE Term Deposit Fund (PDF 45.1 kB), or pick up a copy from your local Kiwibank.
+Download the Kiwibank Term Deposit Terms and Conditions (PDF 40.1 KB) and Terms and Conditions for the PIE Term Deposit Fund (PDF 51.1 KB), or pick up a copy from your local Kiwibank.

 This communication contains general information only and not investment or tax advice, and as such you should not rely on it as the sole basis for any financial decision.
 Potential investors should seek professional advice as to whether an investment is right for them, including the taxation implications of investing in an investment.